-CHEM3610 - Marine and Freshwater Chemistry AND

-Preference will be given to students majoring in Environmental Chemistry.
+CHEM3610 - Marine and Freshwater Chemistry AND Permission of Head of Department.
+Preference will be given to students pursuing a major in Environmental Chemistry.

 Interactive workshops on environmental sampling: sample preservation, conducting field observations and measurements, structuring of field reports; Guided review of the Hermitage Sewage Treatment plant and the UWI Water Re-use programme; Team-based collection of treated effluent samples from Lake Sidrack over a 4-week period and cycling through various analyses (to include P, N, pH/ANC and cations); Collection of soil samples exposed to irrigation with tertiary-treated effluent and, for comparison, agricultural soil and soil exposed only to rainfall; Team-based analyses of soils over a 4-week period (to include: CEC and pH, P, N, Na, K, Ca, Mg, trace metals and heavy metals (via XRF & INAA), mineralogy (XRD), particle size and colour).